erhnaks/Vehicle-Service-Management-System/readme.md

 ### Running the tests

-In order to run the test for the application please clone the repository to your local machine by the link given blow;
+To run the test for the application please clone the repository to your local machine by the link given below;
 ```
 https://github.com/erhnaks/IMS-22EnableMay2
 ```
-Once clone is finished, open your command line interface in the project folder and run the following code to initiate the test;
+Once the cloning progress is completed, open your command line interface in the project folder and run the following command to initiate the test;

 ```
 mvn test
 ```